|

 How does it spread?

-Diphtheria is spread by coughing, sneezing, or having close contact with someone who is infected.
+Diphtheria is spread by coughing, sneezing, or having close contact with someone who has diphtheria.

 How many doses of diphtheria antitoxin do I need?